school-brainhack/school-brainhack.github.io/content/en/project/fMRI_ADHD_connectivity/index.md

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects.. <!-- this is changed as well -->

-summary: "Our project aims to help develop our skillset on analyzing fMRI data on the OpenNeuro dataset chosen.
-This includes using ciftify, cifti_clean, jupyter notebook, and multiutudes of libraries within python.
-Project reports are incorporated in the BHS [website](https://school.brainhackmtl.org/project)."
+summary: "The focus of our project was to gain experience using neuroimaging tools to preprocess, analyze, and visualize functional MRI data.
+We aimed to explore differential variability in brain connectivity among children with and without ADHD.
+Project reports are incorporated on the BHS [website](https://school.brainhackmtl.org/project)."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.